close icon

 Education

 The education sector is characterised by public sector, private sector, NGOs and not-for-profits, which makes for a unique blend of interests and motivations.
-As Australia’s third largest export industry behind iron ore and coal, investment from government will play a key role in filling the economic void left by international students during the pandemic.
+As one of the Australia’s biggest export industries, the education sector has recovered post-pandemic with sub-sectors such as online education and education technology presenting new opportunities for growth.

 Multiples for this sector range depending on the type of service provided, but typically are in the range of 5-12x.
 This can be dependent on: